 The ancient heart of the People's Republic of China, Beijing literally means the northern capital.
 All aspects of Chinese life from commerce to culture, and of course politics, at some time or another converge in this now-modern metropolis.
-The Olympic Games of 2008 revealed the magnificent city as one of the world’s most exciting destinations—brimming with culture and architectural wonders, both ancient and avant garde.
+The Olympic Games of 2008 revealed the magnificent city as an exciting world destination—brimming with culture and architectural wonders, both ancient and avant garde.

-The Westin Beijing Chaoyang is located in the Sanlitun area, home to embassies and corporate headquarters as well as a hip outdoor mall-type shopping experience for shoppers who enjoy international brand-name stores such as American Apparel and Apple Inc. It is also noted for being home to the largest Adidas store in the world.
-Day and night, Sanlitun bustles with restaurants and bars and a diverse population of locals, expatriates and visitors from all over the world.
+The Westin Beijing Chaoyang is located in the Sanlitun area, home to embassies and corporate headquarters as well as a hip outdoor mall-type shopping experience for shoppers who enjoy international brand-name stores such as American Apparel and Apple Inc. Day and night, Sanlitun bustles with restaurants and bars and a diverse population of locals, expatriates and visitors from all over the world.

 Ancient Beijing is balanced by a modern, dynamic metropolis.
 The 798 Art District is a factory compound that is now the centre of modern Chinese art.